Navideck/Volumedeck-iOS/README.md

 }
 ```

+### Step 3: Configure your plist
-## Add NSLocationWhenInUseUsageDescription in your plist
+ Add NSLocationWhenInUseUsageDescription in your plist

 To use Volumedeck, you need to add the `NSLocationWhenInUseUsageDescription` key in your app's `Info.plist` file.
 Provide an appropriate description, such as "Volumedeck needs to read your current speed."